 I tried to open the game but it needed to flash or something.
 I did manage to write my first words on facebook which said – ‘I would love to play Zoo World but I can’t work out the game’.

 Within seconds, I had strange people tell me all sorts of stuff I had to do.
-Later that evening, in absolute exhaustion and having made new friends from around the world, I had entered the world of Facebook games.
+Later that evening, having made new friends from around the world, I had entered the world of Facebook games.

 The next day, I sat at my computer and opened up ZOO WORLD where I was given my very own animal island.

 A few other people playing this game helped me to play, purchasing animals, shaking trees and all sorts of really cool stuff that occupied me for the next 4 years.